PlantandFoodResearch/PFRAutomatedWorkflows/RNAseq/README.md

 `./nextflow run main.nf -profile standard,IndexE,sampleN,EdgeR `

+This command run the pipeline with the profile standard, IndexE, sampleN and EdgeR :
-Be careful to always inform each profiles.
+Be careful to always inform at least one of each profiles, that is to say IndexN if you don't want IndeE, sample if you don't want sampleN....

 **Standard profile:** contains all the basic parameter like the location of the Fastq files, conditions file, species, the options of each tools (trimmomatic, STAR…), the output directory....
+You always need to inform this profile in the command line!

 **IndexN profile:**  if you have not the index of the reference genome for these data you need to build it, so you need to use the IndexN profile.